 This Planning Workshop aims to examine this assumption through questions such as: What are these values?
 Can the value of higher education as a public or private good be determined by economic analysis and what are the limitations of such analyses?
 What are the outcomes when higher learning is valued intrinsically rather than extrinsically and what relationship should be maintained between higher learning for its own sake and for its measureable material advantages?
 Is higher learning valued differently by different institutional stakeholders or societal sectors and what should be the balance of power amongst them?

 Day one of the Planning Workshop will be devoted to contributions and discussions of the value of higher learning from the perspective of economic analysis.
 Day two will focus on plans to structure and promote research and reflection on the areas of inquiry or sub-themes in the STIAS project on the University and Society.
-(When available, a draft program will be linked here.)
+(Click here to download the program.)